flutter/platform_tests/transition_comparison/README.md

 # Transition Comparison

-Screen is divided in two, the first part with native window the second with Flutter:
+Screen is divided in two, the first part with native window the second with Flutter.